Have you ever seen plate spinning?

 Our first decision is whether to have one of our technicians do the make ready, or to assign it to a contractor.

-Our rule of thumb is that if it can be done in roughly one day or less, we’ll have one of our in-house people do the job.
+Our rule of thumb is that we’ll have one of our in-house people do the job if it can be done in roughly one day or less.

-If it is a bigger job requiring extensive work, an outside contractor will be called in.
+Another rule of thumb is that we’ll call in a contractor if it’s a bigger job requiring extensive work.
 For example, if we have to completely repaint the interior, or install new flooring.

 The advantage is they can complete the job more quickly, and at a fixed price.